-I’ve started working in the post room of a company that manufactures parts for military ships and airplanes.
+I’ve started working in the post room of a company that manufactures parts for military ships and aeroplanes.
 I weigh packages.
-Some of these parcels contain vital components of engines which will eventually end up in some killing machine.
+Some of these parcels contain vital components of engines that will eventually end up inside killing machines.
 Today my boss in an authoritarian monotone talked me through my role.
-He showed me how to weigh and frank the parcels on a small but complicated franking machine.
+He showed me how to weigh and frank the parcels on a small but complicated machine.

 Then he turned to me, looking me in the eyes for the first time, and told me in a hushed tone to be careful.
 I mustn’t under any circumstances allow my thoughts to drift away from the task in hand whilst holding a package.
 He said that if I allowed this to happen, if I was to think a thought about my real life, my actual concerns and hopes for just a few seconds, then my soul would exit my body and end up in the package.
 21 grams is the weight of the human soul, just like in the film, he pointed out.
 Then slipping back into his monotone – admittedly 21 grams is not a great deal of weight, but in packages sent special delivery overseas it amounts to a significant sum of money.
 On average £16.